 Submission of travel plan details pursuant to condition 7 of appeal permission 19/02269/F. Change of use to an independent special school for children with autism and related special educational needs and disabilities, with the provision of ancillary facilities.
 As amended on 06/07/2021 and 04/11/2021.
-Deadline for comment 18 November
+Awaiting a decision.

 To fulfil this condition, the final travel plans for the school were to be submitted prior to its opening.
 Unfortunately, SCC advise that the school opened on 6 September, although the travel plan has not been agreed and therefore it would appear that the applicant is already in breach of this condition.
 This application has just been submitted to fulfil the condition.